chenyenru/blogs12341234/docs/Research Project/Progress Notes/1117_to_1123 Playimg Around.md

 ![[截圖 2021-11-16 下午10.46.27.png]]
 I was greeted with this and it seems so interesting!
 - [ ] look into what those plots mean
+- [ ] see what log2 means to the data